Customers may have noticed some bare grocery shelves at a local store.

 If you wish to be nominated for a position and cannot attend the meeting, please email Post 25 Adjutant Ken Lyon and let him know of your desire to stand for office.
 Ken can be reached at email@example.com.
 We will have a second and final round of nominations at our April meeting.

 You can turn in new membership applications before our meeting tomorrow evening.
 Remember that for each new member you turn in, you’ll be entered in a $500 drawing at Department in May.
 The new member, the recruiter and the Post each receive $500.
 If you recruit a new member and cannot make the meeting, contact me.
 I’ll pick up the application from you and turn it in listing you as the recruiter.
 As one of our members stated, “You have a better chance to win the $500 from the American Legion than to win the Kansas lottery.’

 Fort Scott American Legion Post 25

 CITY COMMISSION MEETING

-Commissioners Bartelsmeyer, Nichols, and Parker were present with Mayor Mitchell presiding.
-Commissioner Adamson was absent.
+Commissioners Adamson, Bartelsmeyer, Mitchell and Nichols were present with Mayor Parker presiding.

-INVOCATION: Pastor Paul Rooks, Grace Baptist Tabernacle, said a prayer asking God for guidance for the City and all government and City officials.
+INVOCATION: Pastor Paul Rooks, Grace Baptist Tabernacle, said a prayer asking God for guidance for the City, our Government and City officials.

 APPROVAL OF MINUTES AND APPROPRIATIONS/CONSENT AGENDA:

-Bartelsmeyer moved to approve the Consent Agenda.
-Nichols seconded.
+Bartelsmeyer moved the Consent Agenda.
+Adamson seconded.
 All voted aye.